devflhz/apprentice/blog/content/articles/week-2/tooling-techniques-for-the-performance-ninja.md

 ### Gather insight

-Turn that data into improvment ideas.
+Turn that data into improvement ideas.

 ### Take action

 Improve your website based on the insights you collected.

-# Three pilars of web performance
+# Three pillars of web performance

 ## Network